cPanel inaccessible. Reasons for IP block

 What can be the reason of the IP being blocked and how to avoid it?

 When you were not able to log into cPanel for the first time, please do not try to do it as many times as possible.
 Once you have used the incorrect login details 20 times in 300 seconds, the IP gets blocked.
-To avoid that, please check your login details in the Welcome Email Guide that was sent to the email account associated with the hosting package.
-Otherwise, feel free to ask for the cPanel password reset via our Support
+To avoid that, use auto-login options in Namecheap account or check your login details in the Welcome Email Guide that was sent to the email account associated with the hosting package.
+Otherwise, feel free to ask for the cPanel password reset via our Support.

 NOTE: You can use Roboform and Lastpass web browser addons to keep your login details safe and secure without having to type and remember them.